 The Chinese composed 90% of the Central Pacific’s workforce.
 Few of these workers’ correct names have been recorded, however.
 No letters or journal entries by a Chinese transcontinental worker have ever been found.
 Few photographs of the Chinese workers exist.
 No one knows how many Chinese workers died during the railroad’s construction.

 While the transcontinental was being built, the Chinese, considered racially inferior but cheap labor, were eagerly recruited from China by the Central Pacific Railroad; after the railroad was completed, politicians and labor unions portrayed the Chinese as a threat.
-The Chinese Exclusion Act was signed by President Chester A. Arthur in 1882 and stayed in effect until 1943.
+The Chinese Exclusion Act, signed by President Chester A. Arthur in 1882, stayed in effect until 1943.
 It was the first law that prevented all members of a specific ethnic or national group from entering the United States.